 At MSK, we have a plan of care for our patients who have completed treatment for thyroid cancer.
 This plan is based on your individual needs.
 You have passed the time when most problems for thyroid cancer occur.
 As a result, you can start seeing your local endocrinologist for your future healthcare needs.
 This transition may seem scary at first, but we will help you as much as possible.

-Your MSKCC doctor or nurse practitioner (NP) will be available to you and your endocrinologist if there are any questions about your care, or if you develop a new thyroid problem.
+Your MSK doctor or nurse practitioner (NP) will be available to you and your endocrinologist if there are any questions about your care, or if you develop a new thyroid problem.